 Access to your information and correction

 You have a right to request a copy of information that we hold about you.
 If you would like a copy of some or all of your personal information, please email or write to us at the address below.

 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct or remove information you think is inaccurate or if you don't want us to process your personal information anymore.

-Changes were made to our card processing services switching from Worldpay to iZettle and how we may use your information; adding Xero and Trello / Atlassian to our list or service providers.
+Changes were made to our card processing services changing their name from to iZettle to Zettle by PayPal, and how we may use your information; removing MailChimp from our providers as mailing list is now hosted by Ascend by Wix.

 How to contact us